Officer, 3 others die in Wisconsin shootings

 The officer, from the Everest Metropolitan Police Department in Schofield, was killed in the line of duty, Sparks said.
 The name of the officer was not released.

 "This was one suspect, at this point in time.
-He has been taken into custody," Sparks said.
+He has been taken into custody," Sparks said at a media briefing where he did not take questions.

-Sparks did not provide a motive for the shooting, and said the Wisconsin Department of Justice Division of Criminal Investigations is handling the investigation.
+Sparks did not provide a possible motive for the shooting, and said the Wisconsin Department of Justice's Division of Criminal Investigations is handling the investigation.
+Jason Smith of the DCI said the investigation is complex.